rtullydo/rtullydo.github.io/15-pipeline.md

 	- [Simons Collaboration Grant][6]

-      - have a Ph.D. degree and hold a tenure-track or tenured position with a full-time appointment in a mathematics department with a Ph.D.-degree-granting program, at an institution in the United States (those with an appointment solely in a statistics department are not eligible);
+      - have a Ph.D. degree and hold a tenure-track or tenured position with a full-time appointment __in a mathematics department with a Ph.D.-degree-granting program__, at an institution in the United States (those with an appointment solely in a statistics department are not eligible);

       - have a current record of active research and publication in high-quality journals; and